dotherightthing/gsheet-search/README.md

 npx clasp push
 ```

-This updates and opens the latest [TEST BUILD / [DEV]](https://script.google.com/macros/s/AKfycbyXIo-wDHA4IIzSsMAmcT97XUiFPaMdsUaI2vPnLX1s/dev) version of the web app.
+This updates and opens the latest DEV version of the web app.

-This allows changes to be tested without impacting the STABLE BUILD of the web app.
+This allows changes to be tested without impacting the STABLE of the web app.

 Note: In the online IDE, this *Web app URL* is accessed under *Test deployments*.